-Using manual controls you can manipulate settings to produce the image you really want.
+By using manual controls you can manipulate settings to produce the image you really want.
 We know manual mode can be intimidating for casual users; especially those with no knowledge of advanced camera theory.
-While it is true Photography is an extensive subject, we can teach you the basics and have you shooting manual with your smartphone in no time.
+While it is true photography is an extensive subject, we can teach you the basics and have you shooting manual with your smartphone in no time.

 Does my smartphone camera have manual mode?

 Most recent smartphones come with some form of a manual mode within the camera app.
 They might get fancy and call it pro mode or something along those lines.
 Simply go into the camera app and look at your shooting modes to find out if your phone has manual shooting capabilities.

 The Pixel 3, known for having one of the best smartphone cameras, doesn't come with a manual mode.